BenJBailey/benstandup/README.md

 ## My daily stand-ups

-### Thursday

-    - ✅ More MDF stuff
-    - ✅ test the other stuff form stuff for Said and merge to dev
-    - test form changes in dev (and prep for a release.. next week?)

-### Friday
+### Monday

-    - Weekly report
+    - Infosec
+        - test id and find ldap contact
+        - test secured pages
-    - test form changes in dev (and prep for a release.. next week?)
+    - test form changes in dev (and prep for a release..)
     - Recurring Payments in Authorize ?

 ### Priorities